Dark Sun: 2nd edition Advanced Dungeons & Dragons

-The original Dark Sun Boxed Set released in 1991 presented the base setting details wherein the Tyr Region is on the verge of revolution against the sorcerer-kings.
-A five-book fiction series, the Prism Pentad, written by Denning and edited by Lowder, was released beginning in 1991, in coordination with the boxed set.
+In 1991, the original Dark Sun Boxed Set, by Timothy B. Brown and Troy Denning, presented the base setting details wherein the Tyr Region is on the verge of revolution against the sorcerer-kings.
+A five-book fiction series, the Prism Pentad, written by Denning and edited by Lowder, was also released beginning in 1991, in coordination with the boxed set.
+Following the setting's release, poor sales for Battlesystem soon stopped its further inclusion in Dark Sun products.
+The tie-in with the Complete Psionics Handbook (1991) proved more successful—all characters and creatures were psionic to a greater or lesser degree—but designers regretted the extra time involved in attaching these rules to practically every living thing in the campaign world.

+Dragon Kings, released in 1992, featured rules for epic level character advancement for Dark Sun.
 Set a decade after the first boxed set, the Expanded And Revised boxed set released in 1995 updated the setting to reconcile the events and characters introduced since the initial 1991 release, and gave more details on the world outside the Tyr Region.

-Following the setting's release, poor sales for Battlesystem soon stopped its further inclusion in Dark Sun products.
-The tie-in with the Complete Psionics Handbook proved more successful—all characters and creatures were psionic to a greater or lesser degree—but designers regretted the extra time involved in attaching these rules to practically every living thing in the campaign world.
+It was designed by Bill Slavicsek.

 The Dark Sun game line ended abruptly in late 1996.
 When TSR released its product schedule in Dragon #236 (December 1996) no Dark Sun products were included.
 The final release was Psionic Artifacts of Athas (1996) though two books, Dregoth Ascending and Secrets of the Dead Lands were rumored to have been near completion to the point that early versions were reportedly given to some GMs at the 1997 Gen Con Game Fair before the line ended.
 Prior to the line's cancellation, designer Kevin Melka claimed that another halfling product, a book on the dwarves, and a book on the Order were part of his official proposals for 1997.
 An invasion of the Kreen Empire was also being considered, according to Melka, along with the mystery of the Messenger and a product on the Silt Sea.

-Dungeons & Dragons (3rd edition)
+3rd edition

+Dark Sun was not supported with a published rulebook for third edition.
+However, Paizo Publishing and the fans at Athas.org kept the setting alive through the use of the Open Game License (OGL) issued by Wizards of the Coast.
+In 2004, Paizo published several articles in Dragon magazine and Dungeon magazine that brought Dark Sun in line with the third edition rules.
+Athas.org published unrelated source materials in 2007 for Dark Sun under the OGL.
+Both rules were official versions approved and sanctioned by Wizards of the Coast that provided two different possible versions of the setting.

+Additionally, the Sandstorm supplement included rules for general desert conditions.